-For a Carnival first-timer, it's also relevant to note that while Carnival has, in the past, been pigeonholed as the slack-jawed, party line (perhaps the line itself is guilty of emphasizing this rep with its own "Fun Ship" distinction), in reality it offers a more impressive range of options than it's given credit for.
+For a Carnival first-timer, it's also relevant to note that, while Carnival has, in the past, been pigeonholed as the slack-jawed, party line (perhaps the line itself is guilty of emphasizing this rep with its own "Fun Ship" distinction), in reality it offers a more impressive range of options than it's given credit for.

 During the day, beachy or port-specific attire is the norm.
-Carnival's evening dress code is typically "cruise casual," but on one night during the voyage "cruise elegant" eveningwear is suggested.
-On cruise casual nights, the line recommends sport slacks, khakis, jeans (no cut-offs), long dress shorts and collared sport shirts for men, and casual dresses, casual skirts or pants and blouses, summer dresses, capri pants, dress shorts and jeans (no cut-offs) for women.
-Cruise elegant dress means dress slacks, dress shirts and sport coats (suggested not required) for men and cocktail dresses, pantsuits, elegant skirts and blouses for women.
+Carnival's evening dress code is typically "Cruise Casual," but on one night during the voyage "Cruise Elegant" eveningwear is suggested.
+On cruise casual nights, the line recommends sport slacks, khakis, jeans (no cutoffs), long dress shorts and collared sport shirts for men, and casual dresses, casual skirts or pants and blouses, summer dresses, capri pants, dress shorts and jeans (no cutoffs) for women.
+Cruise Elegant dress means dress slacks, dress shirts and sport coats (suggested not required) for men and cocktail dresses, pantsuits, or elegant skirts and blouses for women.
 On elegant nights, passengers may choose to dress more formally in suits and ties, tuxedos or evening gowns, but that isn't common.

 Carnival recommends $12 per person, per day.
 The guidelines allocate $6.10 to dining room services, $3.90 to cabin services and $2 per day for alternative services, which include kitchen, entertainment, guest services and other hotel staff members.
 The amount is automatically added to your shipboard account, but it can be adjusted in either direction at the guest services desk.
-A 15 percent gratuity is automatically added to bar bills.
+A 15-percent gratuity is automatically added to bar bills.
 Tipping a couple dollars for room service at delivery is expected (and appreciated) by the service staff.